 - Include a call to action

-3. Dot your i’s, cross your t’s, keep it simple
+3. Dot your i’s cross your t’s, keep it simple

 Think of your email like your Manhattan apartment – every square inch is important!
 You wouldn’t waste space on unnecessary items.
 The first few sentences of an email are crucial to capturing donor attention.
 This is your chance to fire them up.
-Don’t waist time introducing your organization – they know who you are.
+Don’t waste time introducing your organization – they know who you are.
 Add donate links to the top of the copy; don’t wait until the 3rd paragraph.

 Keep it short and keep it simple.
 Use concise wording.
 Include white space between paragraphs to space the copy appropriately.
 Condense the text to make scrolling shorter on mobile and keep readers engaged.
 Don’t link to multiple pages in one email; send every click to one main site.
 Too many links can deter the message.